 “The Brightening Powder acts as a magnet by pulling out impurities and minerals in the hair from hard water and pollution, leaving you with bright, vibrant hair again,” says Justin.
 “It gives you noticeable results in just five minutes.
 You see the biggest transformation in blondes, but will also see results when used on highlighted hair, brunettes, or even gray hair.
 Plus, the added Vitamin C gives your hair a natural boost of brightness!”

 To help prevent fading caused by sun exposure, add a daily UV protectant into your styling routine.
-The Protect & Play Hair Mist, a leave-in deep conditioning mist, guards against color fade out as it adds shine and softens your strands.
+The Color Fresh Oil Therapy is a clear, lightweight, protective hair oil that helps, guards against color fade out as it adds shine and softens your strands without tinting your blonde.

 How To Enhance Blonde Hair

 While lifting or bleaching your hair is usually best left up to the professionals, there are ways you can enhance your blonde at home.
 For blondes looking to add that summer sunkissed effect, our heat-activated Blonding Brush is a gradual precision lightener for blonde or pre-lightened hair that creates a targeted brightening effect.

 To add instant radiance and dimension, our Glossy Glaze in-shower conditioning glaze is a temporary color boost that adds a subtle tint and luminous shine that washes away in up to three shampoos.